Another Court Adopts "Primary Beneficiary" Internship Analysis

 John Stapleton’s Wage and Hour Law Blog post "Another Court Adopts "Primary Beneficiary" Internship Analysis" was picked up by TLNT on September 14, 2015.

-Just two months later, the Atlanta-based Eleventh Circuit U.S. Court of Appeals (with jurisdiction over Florida, Georgia, and Alabama) has followed suit.
-It too adopted the Second Circuit’s approach and rejected the Labor Department’s views as being inappropriate to an assessment of the “modern internship.”
+Just two months later, the Atlanta-based 11th Circuit U.S. Court of Appeals (with jurisdiction over Florida, Georgia, and Alabama) has followed suit.
+It too adopted the 2nd Circuit’s approach and rejected the Labor Department’s views as being inappropriate to an assessment of the “modern internship.”

 To read the full article, please visit TLNT.